dighteach/notes/DIGH400/Readme.md

-Readme for DIGH Teaching - DIGH400
+Readme for DIGH Teaching - DIGH 400

 This directory contains notes etc for the DIGH 400 course.